IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 Required for the client application to connect to MFPPush service with the correct application context.
 {: android}

-* The API method should be called first before using any other MFPPush APIs.
+* The API method needs to be called first before using any other MFPPush APIs.
 * Registers the callback function to handle received push notifications.
 {: android}